The Travelling Scholarship

-The AIP (Vic Branch) Education Committee provides one scholarship worth up to $2000 each year for a teacher to attend an overseas physics conference.
+The Vicphysics Teachers' Network provides one scholarship worth up to $2000 each year for a teacher to attend an overseas physics conference.

-Teachers in Victorian schools interested in applying for the scholarship should send i )details of the event they wish to attend ii) a statement about their contribution to physics education and why they should be selected and iii) a letter of recommendation from their school to reach the AIP at PO Box 3054, Richmond VIC 3121 by the end of the end of first term each year.
+Teachers in Victorian schools interested in applying for the scholarship should send i )details of the event they wish to attend ii) a statement about their contribution to physics education and why they should be selected and iii) a letter of recommendation from their school to reach the Committee at PO Box 290, Flinders Lane VIC 8009 by the end of the end of first term each year.

 It is expected that the successful applicant will give a presentation at a Physics Teachers Conference and other suitable events upon return.